alemar11/ios-watchos-tvos-macos-resources/README.md

 * [db_compass](https://github.com/alextarrago/db_compass) - It offers you a way to track the user's location and heading given by a coordinate or an address.
 Really useful for geolocation AR applications.

 #### 🔸*Swift*
+* [asmaplauncher](https://www.cocoacontrols.com/controls/asmaplauncher) - ASMapLauncher is a library for iOS written in Swift that helps navigation with various mapping applications.
 * [DistancePicker](https://github.com/qmathe/DistancePicker) - Custom UIKit control to select a distance with a pan gesture, written in Swift.
 * [GpxLocationManager](https://github.com/vermont42/GpxLocationManager) - GpxLocationManager is a replacement for CLLocationManager that allows the developer to use GPS data from GPX files or CLLocation arrays for testing.
 * [Pulley](https://github.com/52inc/Pulley) - A library to imitate the iOS 10 Maps UI.